How to use the Executive summary report

 It also contains four key calculations:

 Note: The Retention and Rebooking percentages are based on individual bookings and not unique customers.
 This means that if a new customer has 4 visits in a specific date range, we will record all 4 of those bookings as being 'not retained’.
 If an existing or returning customer has 4 appointments in a specific period, then we will record all four of those as being ‘retained’.
+Where multiple staff members see the same client during an appointment the rebooking counts toward both staff members.
+If clients visit multiple locations your reports should be viewed by location to ensure the correct figures are shown.

 Gain insight into your Sales figures